Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis

 Since the goal of the model is to select covariates in a functional context, we decided to direct attention to the functional coefficients associated with the covariates.
 In view of this, the estimation of the functional intercept took place a step prior to the model fit.
 Thus, the covariates were standardized by their mean and standard deviation, and the functional intercept was estimated through the functional mean of the functional responses (see Supplementary Section 1 for more details).
 Therefore, the result of subtracting the functional intercept estimate from the initial response variable is used as the response variable to fit the proposed model.

-Bayesian inference was implemented through the Gibbs sampler described in Section \ref{gibbs} using two chains to enable the convergence diagnosis, which start at different points, and with the calculation of 10\,000 iterations.
+Bayesian inference was implemented through the Gibbs sampler described in Subsection \ref{gibbs} using two chains to enable the convergence diagnosis, which start at different points, and with the calculation of 10\,000 iterations.
 Considering a \textit{burn-in} period of 50\% of the size of each chain and spacing of 50 points between each sampled value, each chain contains 100 sampled points.
-Thus, at the end of the process, a posterior sample of size 200 will be obtained for each parameter and latent variable.
+Thus, at the end of the process, a posterior sample of size 200 is obtained for each parameter and latent variable.

 The convergence diagnosis used in our analyses takes into account the convergence test of the chains proposed by \cite{Gelman}.
 In our numerical experiments carried out herein, the chains were initialized as follows: \begin{itemize} \item $\vec{\bb}=\vec{-1}$, $\vec{\theta}=\vec{\frac{1}{5}}$, $\sigma^2=1$ and $\vec{\tau^2}=\vec{1}$ for the first chain and \item $\vec{\bb}=\vec{1}$, $\vec{\theta}=\vec{\frac{4}{5}}$, $\sigma^2=5$ and $\vec{\tau^2}=\vec{5}$ for the second chain. \end{itemize}